wandb/docs/docs/ref/python/workspaces_api/reports.md

 **Attributes:**

- - `diff` (Required):  How to display code differences.
+ - `diff` (Literal['split', 'unified']):  How to display code differences.
 Options include "split" and "unified".